GFDRR/rdl-standard/docs/guides/datasets/packaging.md

 ### Packaging recommendation

-We recommend grouping exposure data using the following hierarchy:
+We encourage grouping exposure data using the following hierarchy:

 - **Geographic scale and location**
   - **Exposure category**